Education Frequently Asked Questions – COVID-19

-What programs will I have access to on the Prometric computer during testing?
+What programs will I have access to on the Prometric computer during written-answer exams?

-Candidates will use Word and Excel to construct their responses and be restricted to working and submitting one Word document and one Excel file.
-The exam questions, case studies, formula sheets, tables and/or other material will be provided as PDF files.
+You will use Word and/or Excel to construct your responses and be restricted to working and submitting one Word document and one Excel file.
+The specific Word and Excel features that will be available are provided here.
+Some exams may elect to use only Word or only Excel.
+If so, that will be made clear at the exam.
+The exam questions and any case studies, formula sheets, tables and/or other material will be provided as PDF files.
 Each exam will have specific instructions for providing responses.
-For example, an exam could instruct candidates to provide written explanations in the Word document and calculations in the Excel file.
+For example, an exam could instruct you to provide written explanations in the Word document and calculations in the Excel file.

-Will there be anything stored on the Word and Excel files when I start the exam?
+Will there be anything stored on the Word and Excel files when I start a written-answer exam?

 Will I get an exam booklet?

-Candidates taking their exams at a Prometric center will not receive hard copies of the exam questions in a traditional exam booklet.
-Questions will be provided in a PDF file and in the Word file.
-However, for the Fall 2020 QFI Quantitative Finance Exam candidates will submit hand-written answers to select questions in a paper answer booklet to be collected by Prometric and enter answers electronically for other questions.
+Candidates taking their exams at a Prometric center will not receive hard copies of the exam questions in a traditional exam booklet, with the exception of LTAM.
+Questions will be provided in an on-screen PDF file and in the Word file.

 Will I receive scratch paper at the Prometric center?

-For most exams candidates will be provided with scratch paper, which will be handed in to a Prometric center administrator and shredded.
+For exams not using a paper answer booklet, candidates will be provided with scratch paper, which will be handed in to a Prometric center administrator and shredded.
 For those exams requiring the use of a paper answer booklet, candidates will be provided with scratch paper within the answer booklet.